 Less than 2% of Americans achieve even the recommended minimum adequate intake of potassium, due primarily to inadequate plant food intake.

-People eating plant-based diets are often asked where they get their protein (and have to explain that plants are the preferred source).
-Maybe they should then ask where people eating conventional diets get their potassium–or their fiber for that matter; see Relieving Yourself of Excess Estrogen.
+People eating plant-based diets are often asked where they get their protein, and then have to explain that plants are the preferred source—see Plant Protein Preferable.
+Maybe, they should next ask where people eating conventional diets get their potassium—or their fiber, for that matter: see Relieving Yourself of Excess Estrogen.
 For more on what we evolved to eat, see Paleolithic Lessons.
-This is the first of a three-part series on potassium.
-Next, we’ll explore its role in Preventing Strokes with Diet.
+This is the first video of my three-part series on potassium.
+We’ll explore its role further, next, in Preventing Strokes with Diet.

-For more context, please check out my associated blog post: 98% of American Diets Potassium-Deficient.
+For more context, check out my associated blog post: 98% of American Diets Potassium-Deficient.

 If you haven’t yet, you can subscribe to my videos for free by clicking here.